ErwinWijnveld/docs-headlesswpnext/src/pages/index.md

 {% quick-links %}

-{% quick-link title="Installation" icon="installation" href="/docs/installation" description="Step-by-step guides to setting up your system and installing the library." /%}
+{% quick-link title="Installation" icon="installation" href="/docs/installation" description="Step-by-step guides to setting up your backend system and the framework." /%}

-{% quick-link title="Architecture guide" icon="presets" href="/" description="Learn how the internals work and contribute." /%}
+{% quick-link title="Architecture" icon="presets" href="/" description="Learn how the internals work and contribute." /%}

 {% quick-link title="Plugins" icon="plugins" href="/" description="Extend the library with third-party plugins or write your own." /%}